StoicLoofah/my-nanowrimo-novel/prep/plot.md

 		* miss a lot of clues in the world
 	* PCs misremember a lot of names
 		* always get the wrong name for the innkeeper
+	* really unlucky with a particular type of roll
+* characteristic things of play groups
+	* someone's mom sending food
+	* eating a lot
+	* being late
+	* getting interrupted
+	* bringing along a friend
 * game plot
 	* history
 		* been playing this game for years